 Moreover, ISWAN actively campaigns against non-registered crewing agencies that act illegally to recruit seafarers and works to promote equal employment opportunities for women in the maritime sector.

-The Trafigura Foundation also supports ISWAN Regional Programme that provides humanitarian support to seafarers and their families in three specific regions: South East Asia, South Asia and Nigeria.
+The Trafigura Foundation also supports ISWAN Regional Programme that provides humanitarian help to seafarers and their families in three specific regions: South East Asia, South Asia and Nigeria.

 Read the stories of ISWAN’s beneficiaries